ParticularLabs/RoutingVisualization/README.md

 3. Configure ServiceControl to [expose it's embedded database](http://docs.particular.net/servicecontrol/use-ravendb-studio)
 4. Get the latest copy of [this tool](https://github.com/ParticularLabs/RoutingVisualization)
 5. Update `RoutingVisualization.exe.config` to point to the location of your ServiceControl instance.
 The default is `http://localhost:33333/storage`.
 You can test this url by opening it in Internet Explorer.
 If it is correct you will see the RavenDB management studio.
-6. Run the tool: `RoutingVisualization.exe <filename.dgml>`.
+6. Open a command prompt window and run the tool: `RoutingVisualization.exe <filename>`.
 If you do not specificy a file name then `route-graph.dgml` will be used.

 ![Screenshot of the tool running](./running-screenshot.PNG)